 Online Neuropsychological Test Validation Project With Imaging Pilot

-This is a three year study conducted in cooperation with the Brain Health Registry (BHR, CHR #12-09628), an internet-based registry which will enroll individuals in order to facilitate clinical trials for the prevention of Alzheimer's disease (AD) and other brain diseases and disorders.
+This study is conducted in cooperation with the Brain Health Registry (BHR, CHR #12-09628), an internet-based registry which will enroll individuals in order to facilitate clinical trials for the prevention of Alzheimer's disease (AD) and other brain diseases and disorders.

 The investigators goal is to validate the Brain Health Registry's online cognitive measures developed by Lumosity.
 Investigators will meet this goal by collecting data from the newly developed BHR online cognitive screening battery along with standardized measures of memory, attention, executive functioning and speed of information processing currently used in clinical trials for Alzheimer's disease.